 Welcome to the FIPP regulation tracker!
 Updated weekly, this live article provides an international, regional, and country-by-country view of the latest goings-on in BIG tech.
 From Facebook and Twitter on Capitol Hill, to Google’s battle with publishers in Australia, and beyond to the latest legislative updates in individual markets, we’ll be keeping track of the latest development in media tech as they occur.

-Got a regulation story to share?
+Got a regulatory story to share?
 Contact us here.